The nature of ASASSN-24fw's occultation: modelling the event as dimming by optically thick rings around a sub-stellar companion: Discussion

 Although replenishing process may be responsible for the observed disc, this process is efficient only in the first few million years of the formation.
 As the system evolves, various "outside" forces come affect the process.
 Thus, if we consider that the star is an older main-sequence star, then an age of about 2 Ga introduces new challenges for the disc survival.
 On such longer timescales, the brown dwarf’s disc is expected to be depleted due to dynamical and radiative processes.
-Moreover, as a mature disc looses its opacity due to dust coagulation or dispersal, a significant luminosity drop in ASASN-24fw due to a older disc seems improbable.
+Moreover, as a mature disc looses its opacity due to dust coagulation or dispersal, a significant luminosity drop in ASASSN-24fw due to a older disc seems improbable.
 Although at larger separations, the brown dwarf’s disc would experience minimal stellar radiation, but the internal processes (e.g., viscous evolution) and external perturbations (e.g., passing stars) would likely deplete it long before 2 Ga.
-Therefore, a massive, opaque circum-planetary disc that is surviving for so long on its own is unlikely unless it is replenished by some process (e.g. by accretion from the circum-stellar environment which could be rich in material due to active collisions).
+Therefore, a massive, opaque circumplanetary disc that is surviving for so long on its own is unlikely unless it is replenished by some process (e.g. by accretion from the circumstellar environment which could be rich in material due to active collisions).

 Another process for the replenishment is the Bondi–Hoyle–Lyttleton accretion \citep{hoyle1939, bondi1944} which would have played a role if the brown dwarf would have passed through an unusually dense region of the ISM (e.g., a molecular cloud or diffuse gas) in the past.